Along with my counterpart on a Sunday newspaper, I’ve noticed a marked increase in complaints about Groupon deals lately.

 “But it hasn’t.”

-Shortly after I took up Maso’s case with Gosling, he responded to say that the refund had finally been done.
+Shortly after I took up Maso’s case with Gosling, he responded to say that the refund had finally been made.

 “The problem was an oversight by one of our agents.
 She forgot to load the payment on to our bank and it slipped off the radar.

 “We have handled the matter internally and sorted out Mr Maso.”